wds4/tapestry-protocol/tips/core-protocol/explicitAttestations.md

 ## Synopsis

-Trust and reputation scores should rely more heavily on explicit, intentional attestations rather than inferred from observations or "scraped" data.
+Trust and reputation scores should rely more heavily on explicit, intentional attestations rather than inferences from observations or "scraped" data.

 ## General principle